No. 6: It's life insurance. You can't negotiate!

 Some life insurance agents cast themselves in the role of passive messenger, handing down the best offers from on high.
 Why?
 Because it works out to their financial advantage 99 percent of the time.

-"If someone tries to sell you a full-commission $1 million policy with (zero dollars) surrender value in the first year, tell them you want at least 50 percent in the surrender column," he says.
+"If someone tries to sell you a full-commission $1 million policy with (zero dollars) surrender value in the first year, tell them you want at least 50 percent in the surrender column," Hunt suggests.